craftcms/docs/docs/commerce/4.x/addresses.md

 ```

 ::: tip
-The save address properties are only appropriate for logged-in users that have created addresses directly on the cart.
-Setting these options to `true` if the user selected an address from their address book has no effect.
+The `saveAddress*` properties are only applicable to logged-in users who created addresses directly on the cart.
+Setting these options to `true` if the user selected an address from their [address book](#auto-fill-from-address-book) has no effect.
 :::

 #### Auto-fill from Address Book